+Implementation Target: Should the assessment of the North Fair Oaks Community Plan described in HE 11.1 result in recommended policy or program amendments, ensure that these amendments continue to encourage and facilitate transit-oriented development in North Fair Oaks.
 Ongoing inclusion of appropriate policies as other area plans, including Plan Princeton, the Colma Area Plan, and others are adopted or revised.

-Timeframe: North Fair Oaks rezoning, June 2023; North Fair Oaks Plan assessment, January 2024.
+Timeframe: North Fair Oaks Plan assessment, July/August 2024.
 Other plan revisions, 2023-2031